Sexual abuse by a teacher: A case study of a successful compensation claim

 In 2014, our client reported what he had suffered to the Police.
 In early 2016, Robert Neill was tried and convicted of sexual offences against our client and other young boys.
 He was given a 21 year custodial sentence.

-Around a year after the conviction, Rachel Thain, a lawyer in our abuse team, was instructed to pursue a claim for compensation for the sexual abuse by a teacher and the effect this had upon our client.
-The claim was directed towards the local authority who were responsible for the school and employed Robert Neill as a teacher there.
+Around a year after the conviction, Rachel Thain, one of our specialist abuse solicitors, was instructed by our client to pursue a claim for compensation.
+Rachel agree to proceed on a No Win, No Fee basis.
+The claim was directed towards the local authority who were responsible for the school and employed Robert Neill.

 Evidence was gathered regarding the teacher’s criminal conviction, which our client was able to rely on for the purposes of his claim for compensation.

-A Letter of Claim was prepared setting out the abuse suffered by our client and why we felt the local authority was legally responsible.
+A formal ‘Letter of Claim’ was prepared, setting out the abuse suffered by our client and the legal basis for the local authority being held responsible for paying compensation.